matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ### EIP1271

-If you are building a smart wallet, we also *highly encourage* you to implement [EIP1271](https://eips.ethereum.org/EIPS/eip-1271) signature validation scheme.
+If you are building a smart wallet, we also *highly encourage* you to implement the [EIP1271](https://eips.ethereum.org/EIPS/eip-1271) signature validation scheme.
 This is standard that will be endorsed by the zkSync team.
-And will be used in the signature verification library described below in this section.
+It is used in the signature verification library described below in this section.

 ### The deployment process